apache/druid/docs/development/extensions-core/hdfs.md

 ## Native batch ingestion

-This firehose ingests events from a predefined list of S3 objects.
+This firehose ingests events from a predefined list of files from a Hadoop filesystem.
 This firehose is _splittable_ and can be used by [native parallel index tasks](../../ingestion/native-batch.md#parallel-task).
 Since each split represents an HDFS file, each worker task of `index_parallel` will read an object.